What I’m Reading: Goosebumps One Day at Horrorland

 Plus there are signs stating, “NO EXIT.
 NO ONE LEAVES HORRORLAND ALIVE!”

-The Morris family then realizes that their on The Horrorland Hidden Camera Show that is there to bring them to their eternal afterlife resting place.
+The Morris family then realizes that they’re on The Horrorland Hidden Camera Show that is there to bring them to their eternal afterlife resting place.

 After the initial shock of things, the family then realizes that the only way to defeat the Horrors is to PINCH THEM!